vinitudasi/vinitudasi/README.md

   *Built using Spark, Hadoop, and Apache Kafka; visualized insights with Tableau.*

 - **[Course Management Using Java Spring](https://github.com/vinitudasi/course-management-java-spring)**
-  *Built using Spark, Hadoop, and Apache Kafka; visualized insights with Tableau.*
+  *Course registration project using Java Web with Spring Framework.*

 ---